cookpete/react-player/README.md

 #### Config prop

-As of version `0.24`, there is a single `config` prop to override the settings for the various players.
-If you are migrating from an earlier version, you must move all the old config props inside `config`:
+There is a single `config` prop to override settings for each type of player:

 ```jsx
 <ReactPlayer